I know it may not be what you want to hear

 - Having to go without salary.
 This isn’t fun.
 I’ve had to do it twice, once for a year.
 But later, it will recede to the past, and won’t really matter — if you can push past it.
 A bit more here.

 - Your key VP / co-founder quitting.
 This is also terrible.
 It can really set you back.
 But somehow, the rest of the team rallies and you are often in a better place in 90 days.
+Aaron Levie shared at SaaStr Annual how he thought Box wouldn’t survive when his first VP of Engineering left.
+But it did, in the end.
 A bit more here.

-What you’ll really look back later and regret, and realize mattered more than the classic “low times” body blows:
+What you’ll really look back later and regret, and realize mattered more than the classic “low times” body blows was how you reacted:

 - Not pushing through tough times.
 You’ll look back and see you could have pushed through almost anything.
 A bit more here.

 - Taking too much money from the wrong lead VC.
-The distraction here can be enourmous.
+The distraction here can be enormous.
 Battles, disagreements, lack of support in the next round, and much more.
 A bit more here.

 - Hiring a terrible core VP, COO, etc. This ends up being much worse than losing someone.
 A truly terrible VP you keep on for too late just leaves a wake of damage, poor hires, missed goals, and unhappy customers behind.
 A bit more here.